 We work with brewers, distillers and vintners across Australia.
 In addition, our clients include kombucha and soft-drink manufacturers.
 We hope the following infomation may be of use to you.
 However, always check with the scheme provider for the latest information.

 Exchange for Change is the scheme coordinator of the largest litter reduction programs undertaken in NSW and the ACT: the NSW Return and Earn scheme and the ACT Container Deposit Scheme.

-(a) establish a cost effective container deposit scheme to assist the beverage industry in reducing and dealing with waste generated by beverage product packaging; and
+(a) establish a cost-effective container deposit scheme to assist the beverage industry in reducing and dealing with the waste generated by beverage product packaging; and

 (b) promote the recovery, reuse and recycling of empty beverage containers.

 A supplier is any business selling beverages in containers in NSW or ACT or giving them away as part of a promotion.
 This includes manufacturers, distributors, wholesalers and retailers.

 If the business is considered a ‘First Supplier’, it must register the containers and enter a supply agreement with the Scheme Coordinator, Exchange for Change.
 You’ll find detailed information on whether you as a manufacturer, distributor, wholesaler or retailer are considered a First Supplier.

 Our barcodes are suitable for the Exchange for Change programme.
 Ensure you print your barcodes to the industy-accepted standards.

 Exchange for Change NSW Legislation

 (1) For the purposes of this Part, a container that belongs to a class of containers complies with the barcode requirement if the container is marked or labelled with either of the following: